querol22/NEI/README.md

 # NEI
-# The code is programmed in Python
+# The code is programmed in Python.
+For the master students in the class "Advanced Biomedical Engineering Practical Course"
-# It reads a .txt file to output a Bode & Nyquist Plots, which the master students will be able to use to output their results at their laboratory class.
+# Input: .txt file
+# Output: Bode & Nyquist Plots, as well as the fitting parameters